Toloka/docs/en/guide/concepts/solution-architecture.md

 - If some questions in the task need additional filtering.

-    For example, if you show a Toloker a photo of a cat and ask them to answer questions like "What color is the cat?" and "Is the cat asleep?", it's better to divide this task into two projects.
+    For example, if you show a Toloker a photo of a cat and ask them to answer questions like “What color is the cat?” and “Is the cat asleep?”, it's better to divide this task into two projects.
 To answer the second question, you'll need an additional data filtering stage, since the cat's eyes should be visible in the photo.

 - If different Toloker skills are required to answer different questions of the task.